Liverpool's super-subs: Jota & Shaqiri prove Klopp now has game-changers in reserve | Goal.com

 But with West Ham resolute and well-organised, and happy to sit off and play on the counter, something new was needed.

-Roberto Firmino was struggling again, and 19-year-old Curtis Jones was not providing the kind of creativity we know he can from that advanced midfield spot.
-Mane and Salah were quiet, too, while even the full-backs, Andy Robertson and Trent Alexander-Arnold were off the pace.
+Firmino was struggling again, and 19-year-old Curtis Jones was not providing the kind of creativity we know he can from that advanced midfield spot.
+Mane and Salah were quiet, too, while even Andy Robertson and Trent Alexander-Arnold were off the pace.

 Enter the Swiss and the Portuguese.

-Jota had already had one goal ruled out, correctly, for a foul by Mane on Lukasz Fabianski, the West Ham keeper, but the £45 million ($58m) man was not to be denied his big moment.
-His fourth Liverpool goal arrived soon after, as he collected the cutest of passes from Shaqiri to run clear and slot home.
+Jota had already had one goal ruled out, following a VAR check, for a foul by Mane on Lukasz Fabianski, the West Ham keeper, but the £45 million ($58m) man was not to be denied his big moment.
+His fourth Liverpool goal arrived soon after, as he collected the cutest of passes from Shaqiri, right through the centre of a packed defence, to run clear and slot home.

 What a happy knack the former Wolves man has of scoring goals when his side need him to.
 That’s four now for Jota, in just nine appearances.
 All of them have come at Anfield, and all of them have been significant.
 The 23-year-old looks like money well spent.